In-Game-Collectables/IGC_Unity2021_URP/README.md

 ## How to use
 ### Step 1: Set Up
 * Get your API Key from the [IGC Platform](https://platform.igc.studio/collectables)
-* Place *Capturer* Prefab within Scene
+* Place *Capturer* Prefab within Scene, positioned at the center of the character to be captured
 * Input your API Key in the *Capturer*'s API_Key parameter
-* Position *Capturer* at the center of character to be captured
 * Adjust _Capture Radius_ to fit whole character within renders
 * Add all Layers the character is shown on to *Shown Layers*.
 Hide any other objects in the same layers during capture, or else they can also appear in the final model.
 * Read the [Best Practices](https://github.com/In-Game-Collectables/IGC_Unity2021#best-practices) section for the ideal set up